 - Failure to integrate with peers during treatment

 - Quick relapse after treatment

-Integrated treatment for co-occurring disorders is typically longer, goes through more crises, and progresses in a more gradual way.
+Integrated holistic treatment for co-occurring disorders is typically longer, goes through more crises, and progresses in a more gradual way.
 The individual being treated is also going to undergo more severe and more regular medical, emotional, and social problems as they progress.
 These problems are best managed by a dual diagnosis treatment center with experience in treating co-occurring disorders, like Summit Estate Recovery Center.